I think that competitions in music are principally bullshit, but of course, there is a lot of good music going on…

 One could think like that too.

-And of course, to tip over the whole discussion you should actually consider the fact that the grand piano wasn’t invented when Mozart died in 1791, these concerts were written for the fortepiano, which is a completely different instrument.
+And of course, to tip over the whole discussion you should actually consider the fact that the grand piano wasn’t invented when Mozart died in 1791, these concertos were written for the fortepiano, which is a completely different instrument.
 It is just too tempting to play them on a “modern” instrument because they sound so bloody good on it, but actually, I think you have to see these versions as kind of arrangements for another instrument.

 At least this is an interesting view and an interesting way into yet another approach.